-One of the surest signs that spring has arrived is the urge to throw open the windows, break out your supplies, and clean the house.
-A good spring cleaning leaves you ready to welcome the warm weather and get a fresh start.
+One of the surest signs that spring has arrived is the urge to throw open the windows, break out your supplies, and start cleaning!
+A good spring cleaning, whether taking on all of the work yourself or getting some professional help from house cleaning Atlanta experts, leaves you ready to welcome the warm weather and get a fresh start.
 But how thorough is your spring cleaning chore list?
 To get the job done right, you need to go beyond the usual tasks and tackle those forgotten areas that haven’t been touched since last year (or longer.)

 Go Deep in the Kitchen